-In 2010, while Josh and Courtney were in Uganda adopting Owen Mukisa, they met a very sick little boy named Regan at a the same orphanage.
-At first, they weren’t sure exactly what his “diagnosis” was… they thought it had to be something awful – something like TB, malaria, or AIDS.
-He had an IV that stayed in his hand at all times to give him fluids, he was too weak to bear weight on his legs, and he couldn’t speak.
+In 2010, while Josh and Courtney were in Uganda adopting their son, Owen Mukisa, they met a very sick little boy named Regan at a the same orphanage.
+Unsure of what was going on with his health, but aware of how ill he seemed, they assumed he had something like TB, malaria, or AIDS.
+He had an IV that stayed in his hand at all times to give him fluids, he was too weak to bare weight on his legs, and he couldn’t speak.
 It was a painful reality that hit home for Josh and Courtney, as Owen was blessed enough to be going home to a family that would provide for him and love him, but Regan and many others would have to stay behind.

 After establishing a relationship with the nurse, Josh asked her what was wrong with Regan, and she told him that he was diagnosed with pneumonia – something that Josh and Courtney had seen treated easily so many times in the US.
 The nurse explained that the doctor prescribed a medication that they could not afford, and when he asked her what the medication was… Josh began to cry.
 A few weeks prior to their departure, the pediatric clinic he worked for was having to throw out several vials of the exact drug she needed due to the expiration date - a broad range antibiotic called Rocephin.

 Josh told her he’d be right back, and went to his room where he had stashed the medication.
 Thankfully, on that day that the clinic got rid of the medication, Josh asked permission to take it with him, and the doctors loved the idea!
 Neither Josh or the nurse could believe that the very drug Regan needed was going to be discarded… but was donated to them instead.